willemt/typed-graphql/README.rst

 What
 ----

-What if writing types for your GraphQL resolvers resulted in you defining your schema?
+- What if writing types for your GraphQL resolvers resulted in you defining your schema?

-Use Python types to create GraphQL schemas in less code.
+- Use Python types to create GraphQL schemas in less code.

-typed-graphl is a thin layer over graphql-core.
+- typed-graphl is a thin layer over graphql-core.

 Why
 ---
 1. Much of your schema can be defined by using types, reducing code size.
 2. It's more flexible to use a thin layer over graphql-core, as opposed to a large framework.
+3. **Minimal footprint**: typed-graphql is significantly smaller than other GraphQL libraries.

 Graphene: